kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## When Assumptions Fail

-Nonlinear relationships exist.
+Nonlinear relationships exist
-Variance changes across scale.
+Variance changes across scale
 Dependencies distort inference

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.